 Either party may terminate the engagement with immediate effect by serving on the other written notice of such termination in the event that:

-b) The other party passes a resolution or a court of competent jurisdiction makes an order that such party be wound up (otherwise than for the purposes of a bona fide reconstruction or amalgamation) or a receiver or manager is appointed in respect of such party’s business or any part thereof or if an administrator is appointed or if the party enters into a Voluntary Arrangement under the Insolvency Act or a Deed of Arrangement under the Companies Act.
+b) The other party passes a resolution or a court of competent jurisdiction makes an order that such party be wound up (otherwise than for the purposes of a bona fide reconstruction or amalgamation) or a receiver or examiner is appointed in respect of such party’s business or any part thereof or if an administrator is appointed.

 Termination of our engagement shall not prejudice or affect any right of action or remedy, which shall have accrued or shall thereafter accrue to either party.

 In the event that any of these General Terms or any part thereof are held to be invalid, the remainder of the terms will continue in full force and effect.

 Failure or delay in enforcing any term of these provisions shall not be construed as a waiver of such term, nor affect the relevant party’s right to later enforce or exercise it

 Governing law and jurisdiction and other general provisions

 All potential new clients must provide proof of identity as part of our measures to ensure compliance with the Criminal Justice (Money Laundering and Terrorist Financing) Acts 2010 and 2013 and we will ask you to provide documents to satisfy this obligation.